VU-PINK/VUCleanChat/README.md

 Change maximum warnings in /ext/client/init.lua

+Scans for "Banned Words" in Chat Messages.
+Every detection adds a warning.
+If max warnings are exceeded -> Player gets kicked

 ## How it works:

 Add your banned words (lowercase) into the table, don´t forget to add a comma between words: